stevenblair/commuter-bliss-uk-garmin-app/README.md

 A Garmin watch app for UK rail commuters.

 This is a rewrite of the original [Pebble Time watchface]( https://github.com/stevenblair/commuter-bliss-uk) for Garmin devices.
-At the moment, the Forerunner 245 and Forerunner 245 Music are supported.
+At the moment, the Forerunner 245 and Forerunner 245 Music are supported, but other devices will be added.

 ## Features